OpenMaine/covid19-foodmap/README.md

 # Food Map
 Mapping when/where food pickups are available during covid-19 crisis

-Please see the Wiki page for this project for ways to get involved.
+Please see the Wiki page: https://github.com/OpenMaine/covid19-foodmap/wiki for this project for ways to get involved.

 # Community Partners